apacheignite/documentation/hadoop-accelerator/installing-on-cloudera-cdh.md

 6) If you made any changes to default configuration(s), save them and re-deploy.

 7) Start CDH services
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Apache Ignite Hadoop Accelerator Usage"
+}
+[/block]

-8) At this point installation is finished and you can start running jobs.
+At this point installation is finished and you can start running jobs.

 Run a job with separate `core-site.xml` and/or `mapred-site.xml` configuration files:
 [block:code]
 {